kamailio/kamailio-wiki/docs/features/new-in-5.4.x.md

 ### Command line arguments

--   add --loadmodule=name, enable the option to load a module from command line
+-   add `--loadmodule=name`, enable the option to load a module from command line
--   add --modparam, to allow setting a module parameter via command line
+-   add `--modparam`, to allow setting a module parameter via command line
--   add --log-engine, to allow setting the log engine from command line
+-   add `--log-engine`, to allow setting the log engine from command line
--   add --debug=val command line parameter to control the value for debug global parameter as alternative to -d switch
+-   add `--debug=val` command line parameter to control the value for debug global parameter as alternative to `-d` switch

 ### Interpreter

 ### Parameters

--   new global parameter uri_host_extra_chars, to allow specifying additional chars to be allowed in host part
+-   new global parameter `uri_host_extra_chars`, to allow specifying additional chars to be allowed in host part

 ### Functions